fdac18/Twitter/README.md

 The jupyter notebook LDA_Topic_Modeling.ipynb contains the codes for LDA topic modeling.

-Twitter_DisasterAnalysis.pdf contains the final report of this project.
+Twitter_DisasterAnalysis_finalReport.pdf contains the final report of this project.